sensasi-delight/material-blade/README.md

 # Material Blade

 Material Blade is a simple package that provides the beautifulness of Google [Material Design](https://material.io/) components as Laravel Blade components.
-Material Blade aims to make UI/UX development of your Laravel app faster, inspired by [MaterialUI](https://mui.com/).
+Material Blade aims to make UI/UX development of your Laravel app faster, inspired by [Material UI](https://mui.com/).

 ```html
 <!-- from this -->